bluebonobo/DataScience_GettingCleaningData_Project/README.md

 #### 6. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 I use the `aggregate()` method to group rows by Activity and Subject.
-In this call, the method applies a the mean function to all variables in each group.
+In this method call, the method applies the `mean` function to all variables in each group.
+The resulting dimension is 180x88.

 I write the second data set to `tidyset.txt` file using `row.names = FALSE`